jypelle/mifasol/README.md

 ##### Tips:

-- **After a fresh server installation, use the console user interface to change the default username/password**.
+- **After a fresh server installation, use the console user interface or web client to change the default username/password**.
 - Windows users should use new *Windows Terminal* to correctly display unicode emojis.

 #### More options